 An individual seat restraint must be used for each child.
 The use of an individual seat restraint for two or more children is not allowed.
 NOTE: Federal Motor Vehicle Safety Standards (FMVSS) means the National Highway and Traffic Safety Administration's standards for motor vehicles and motor vehicle equipment established under Section 103 of the Motor Vehicle Safety Act of 1966 (49 CFR Part 571) as they apply to school buses.

-Staff-to-Child Ratio:

 On vehicles with a GVWR of less than 10,000 lbs., the staff-to-child ratio shall be maintained at all times.
 The driver of the vehicle shall not be counted as a caregiver while transporting the children.

-On vehicles with at GVWR of 10,000 lbs. or more, the staff-to-child ratio shall be one caregiver to each 25 children or fraction thereof.
+On vehicles with a GVWR of 10,000 lbs. or more, the staff-to-child ratio shall be one caregiver to each 25 children or fraction thereof.
 The driver of the vehicle shall not be counted as a caregiver while transporting the children.
-In facilities that are dually licensed, i.e., licensed to provide care for both preschool and school age children, if the vehicle is only transporting school age children (no preschool children, infants, or toddlers are being transported), the driver may be counted as a caregiver while transporting the school age children.
+In facilities that are dually licensed, i.e., licensed to provide care for both preschool and school-age children, if the vehicle is only transporting school-age children (no preschool children, infants, or toddlers are being transported), the driver may be counted as a caregiver while transporting the school-age children.

-Pediatric first aid and cardiopulmonary resuscitation (CPR) certification Programs that operate in a central location shall have at least one caregiver on the premises at all times the facility is in operation that has a current certification in CPR and first aid.
+Pediatric First Aid and Cardiopulmonary Resuscitation (CPR) Certification

+Programs that operate in a central location shall have at least one (1) caregiver on the premises at all times the facility is in operation that has a current certification in CPR and first aid.
 When groups of children are away from the central location for field trips etc., there shall be at least one caregiver with the group that holds a current certification in CPR and first aid.
 All caregivers in summer day camps are required to have current CPR and first aid certification, copies of which shall be kept with their personnel records.

-First Aid Supply:
+First Aid and Medical Supplies:

-A first aid supply shall be kept on-site and easily accessible to employees, but not in reach of the children.
+A first-aid supply shall be kept on-site and easily accessible to employees, but not in reach of the children.

 A first aid supply shall be taken on all field trips and excursions and shall be easily accessible to employees, but not in reach of the children.